robot256/MultipleUnitTrainControl/README.md

 ## Known Issues
 - When installing, enabling, or disabling the mod on an existing map, trains that are moving across an intersection during the upgrade may be disconnected, damaged or destroyed in the process.
 - The MU version of each locomotive type is not craftable and should never end up in your inventory, but sometimes it does.
 It will revert as soon as you place it on a track.
-- Making a blueprint of an MU version will keep the MU version in the blueprint, and you'll never be able to build that part of the blueprint.
-You could disable MU Control temporarily (reverts all MU locomotives immediately), make the blueprint, then re-enable MU Control.
 - When a locomotive is replaced, the train is changed to manual mode.
 Since you cannot automatically couple two locomotives without them running into each other, creation of an MU consist is expected to be a manual process, but after upgrading a save file you will have to set trains back to automatic.
 - Train kill statistics may not be preserved when upgrading/downgrading locomotives.
 - Mode is currently a runtime setting, so MU Control technologies will be available to research even if you have set MU Control to ignore them.